crheller/crheller.github.io/_projects/2_project.md

     Animation of PCA fitting procedure for the first loading vector.
 Left: input data shown in gray, estimate of the first loading vector shown in black, true first loading vector shown in red.
 Right: Reconstruction error as a function of optimization steps (N feval - Number of function evaluations).
 </div>

-In addition to testing the above approach with simple 2-D data, I also explored higher dimensional datasets, as well.
-In my high(er)-D simulations, which more closely resemble the types of data one might be interested in analyzing with PCA, using this optimization approach does not always find the true solution.
-This is especially true for the low-variance loading vectors, as can be seen below.
+In addition to testing the above approach with simple 2-D data, I explored higher dimensional data, as well.
+Even with this high(er)-D data, the optimization approach is typically quite stable.
+However, especially for the lower variance principal components, this approach does not always guarantee finding the true solution.
 Thus, while illustrative, there is really no reason to use this approach for standard PCA over methods like the eigendecomposition approach.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">